ontox-hu/raspis/README.md

-# `{raspis}` R package
+## The `{raspis}` R package
 This is an R package containing the ASPIS chemicals as a collection of datasets that can be read directly into R from this package.
 To learn more follow the instructions below.
+To use the data sets you can install `{raspis}` in R.

+### ASPIS
 ASPIS is a cluster of three EU Horizon 2020 funded projects directed to toxicology.
 The cluster consists of:

  1. [RISK-HUNT3R](https://www.risk-hunt3r.eu/)
  2. [ONTOX](https://ontox-project.eu/)